aspose-cells/Aspose.Cells-Doc-md/english/cpp/developer-guide/cells-data/creating-subtotals/applying-subtotal-and-changing-direction-of-outline-summary-rows-below-detail/_index.md

     // Get the Cells collection in the first worksheet Cells cells = worksheet.GetCells();

-    // Create a cellarea i.e.., A2:B11
+    // Create a CellArea, i.e., A2:B11
     CellArea ca = CellArea::CreateCellArea(u"A2", u"B11");

-    // Apply subtotal, the consolidation function is Sum and it will applied to Second column (B) in the list cells.Subtotal(ca, 0, ConsolidationFunction::Sum, { 1 }, true, false, true);
+    // Apply subtotal; the consolidation function is Sum and it will be applied to the second column (B) in the list cells.Subtotal(ca, 0, ConsolidationFunction::Sum, { 1 }, true, false, true);

     // Set the direction of outline summary worksheet.GetOutline().SetSummaryRowBelow(true);

-    // Save the excel file
+    // Save the Excel file
     workbook.Save(outDir + u"output_out.xlsx");

     std::cout << "Subtotal applied successfully!" << std::endl;